s4mpl/portfolio/assets/posts/cosc302-lab1.md

 As you might have noticed, for convenience, I'll provide you with a skeleton command you might use to create your tar file at the top of each one of these pages, but **you should understand how to use *all* of these commands on your own**.

 #### ssh
-`ssh` is used to securely remotely access a system such as the Hydra machines.
+`ssh` is used to securely remotely access a system, such as the Hydra machines.
 ```
 ssh [netid]@hydra[X].eecs.utk.edu
 ```
 <u>Example:</u>
 ```
-ssh broachel@hydr5.eecs.utk.edu
+ssh broachel@hydra5.eecs.utk.edu
 ```

 #### scp